Q: What is an open edition print?

 Q: Can I purchase framed prints?

-A: I do not offer framed prints at this time; however, all of my prints are standard sizes, allowing a buyer to purchase a frame at any number of local or online retailers.
+A: I do not offer framed prints through my website at this time; however, they are sometimes available at in-person events.
+All of my prints are standard sizes, allowing a buyer to purchase a frame at any number of local or online retailers.
 Frames can be expensive to ship, so I have chosen not to offer frames in an effort to keep my prints more affordable for buyers.

 Q: How soon will I get my order after purchase?